Reverse Mortgage: Overview, Pros and Cons, Avoiding Scams

 - Often requires the sale of the home to repay loan

-- Can result in the loss of the home with failure to meet ongoing requirements
+- Failure to meet ongoing requirements can result in the loss of the home

 - Requires borrower to continue paying property taxes, homeowners insurance and HOA fees